fastcode-inc/time-sheet-app1/README.txt

+1. The Angular client source code is in the directory timesheetapp1Client
+2. The Java/Spring Boot source code is in the directory timesheetapp1

 #####PLEASE FOLLOW THE INSTRUCTIONS BELOW TO RUN AND LOGIN TO THE APPLICATION.#####

 1. Please ensure that you have DOCKER Desktop installed on your local machine.
 You can download and install it from the following location: https://www.docker.com/products/docker-desktop